 What Kind Of Violence To Wake Up Authorities?

 The police and security will come: sorry there’s no skating here.
 We all know what it was all about with witches and the donor boys.
 People need someone to be theirs and have a problem with propriety.

 Bob Dylan had a song about appreciating instead of dominating.
-Witches have a hard time appreciating and they want to dominate.
-Women want to take the power back but men also have something to say.
+Witches have a hard time understanding, and they want to dominate.
+Women want to take power back, but men also have something to say.

 As a conclusion, you could say witchcraft is about details like teeth and nails.
 You know the idiom, don’t you?
 “The devil is in the detail” is an idiom that refers to a catch or mysterious element hidden in the details.

-I must say I’m tired to get out of my comfort zone.
-Or I’m comfortable and I lack consciousness.
+I must say I’m tired of getting out of my comfort zone.
+Or I’m comfortable, and I lack consciousness.
 In any case, feel free to leave a comment below and explain your point of view on sorcery.